jedinym/sqc-text/main.typ

 DNA molecules contain the information that dictates the sequences and, consequently, the structures of all proteins within a cell @mol-cell-bio[p.
 101].
 During protein synthesis, DNA is transcribed into ribonucleic acid (RNA).

-#todo[Should I explain protein synthesis in short and types of RNA?]

 == Polysacharrides